kudobuilder/kudo/docs/cli.md

 A new version of that operator is installed to the cluster and `upgrade` (or `deploy`) plan is started to roll out new flink pods.

-At the same time, we're overriding value of parameter `param`.
-That is optional and you can always do it in separate step via `kudo update`.
+At the same time, we're overriding the value of the parameter `param`.
+That is optional and you can always do it in a separate step via `kudo update`.